olsoneric/bin_partition/README.md

 bin_partition
 =============

-STATUS: OLD library that will be cleaned up.
+STATUS: OLD library that will be cleaned up.  (function names will change)
 TODO: pep8 fixes, more tests, docstrings, setup.py.

 A simple structure to speed up 2D spatial queries.